 But, do dwarf nativars really measure up?
 Maybe a version of the following story has happened to you:

-While you are plant shopping one day, you come across the answer to your lonely viburnum’s prayers – a dwarf American cranberry bush with the plant tag Viburnum trilobum ‘Bailey Compact.’
-You scoop it up, pleased that you solved this plant problem.
-Now, you will see glorious, abundant fruit and the overwintering birds in your landscape will have more winter food.
+While you are shopping at a garden center, you come across what appears to be the answer to your lonely viburnum’s prayers – a dwarf American cranberry bush.
+You scoop it up, pleased to have solved this plant partner problem.
+Now, you expect to see glorious, abundant fruit, providing overwintering birds in your landscape with more winter food.

 Not so fast, native gardener.
 You have been duped!